Bayesian Symbolic Regression for Missing Physics: Motivating example: Lotka-Volterra

 Figure~\ref{fig:lv} shows the state trajectories of the Lotka-Volterra system, and noisy measurements thereof, and illustrates how a neural network and Bayesian symbolic regression can be used to fill in the missing physics terms.
 In particular, 10 plausible symbolic equations have been generated.
 These equations are shown in Table~\ref{tab:lv-results}.

 The interaction term between predator and prey occurs often in these equations.
-The same equation can be found in many different forms, e.g., due to a double inversion.
-In some equations, the coefficients $0.9$ and $0.8$ are also approximately recovered, while most often a slightly too parsimonious equation involving no constants is found.
+For $\phi_1$, 8 out of 10 chains recovered an expression algebraically equivalent to $-x_1 x_2$.
+The same equation can appear in many different forms, e.g., $(x_1^2 x_2)/-(x_1)$ simplifies to $-x_1 x_2$.
+For $\phi_2$, the majority of chains contain the $x_1 x_2$ interaction, though some express it through nonlinear functions such as $\exp(x_1) \cdot x_2$.
+In some equations, the coefficients $0.9$ and $0.8$ are also approximately recovered, while for $\phi_1$ the most common outcome is a parsimonious equation without constants.

 In the following sections, we present the methodology used to recover these terms.